AN INTRODUCTION BY LINDSAY HUNTER

 If you enjoy reading Electric Literature, join our mailing list!
 We’ll send you the best of EL each week, and you’ll be the first to know about upcoming submissions periods and virtual events.

-“Mr. and Mrs. P Are Married”
+“Mr. and Mrs. P Are Married” By Elizabeth Crane

 Mrs. P is born on a cold day in West Virginia in 1947, eyes open, to a homemaker and a general practitioner.
 Worrying everyone terribly, she does not speak until her third birthday, when she says, I have to go.
 No one knows what this means.
 When directed toward the bathroom, she looks in and shakes her head.
 The child is immediately signed up for Catholic school.